-The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to the pre-operation meeting.
+The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to commercial operation of the facility.
 The Permittee shall provide the site manager's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to commercial operation of the facility.
-The Permittee may change the site manager at any time upon notice to the Commission, affected landowners, local government units and other interested persons.
+The Permittee may change the site manager at any time upon notice to the Commission, affected landowners, residents, local government units and other interested persons.

-5.3.3 Employee Training and Education of Permit Terms and Conditions
+5.2.3 Employee Training and Education of Permit Terms and Conditions

-The Permittee shall inform and educate all employees, contractors, and other persons involved in the construction and ongoing operation of the LWECS of the terms and conditions of this permit.
+The Permittee shall inform all employees, contractors, and other persons involved in the construction and ongoing operation of the LWECS of the terms and conditions of this permit.